Ch-W3st/backstein/README.md

 ## Show me what you got!

 As a user you will get everthing you need to feel welcome and find everything you need.
-You will find all features listed below.
+All features are listed below.

 ### How can I find what I am looking for?